finessevanes/ltad-coach/backend/prds/BE-008-metrics-calculation.md

 3. Verify team ranking updates when new assessments added

 ## Notes
-- Metrics are normalized for athlete height comparison
+- Metrics are stored as raw values (no height normalization) for intra-individual progress tracking
-- Stability score formula may need tuning based on real data
-- Team ranking recalculates on each assessment
-- Consider caching rankings for performance
+- Stability score uses reference value scaling (not height-based normalization)
+- Team ranking uses raw scores (acceptable for MVP team context; not marketed as scientifically normalized)
+- Progress comparison enables "You improved 18% since last month" style feedback
+- Leg asymmetry is optional - only calculated when both legs tested in same session
+- National percentiles are post-MVP (requires torso-length normalization + data collection)